GSA/ficam-playbooks/_fpki/common/09_faq.md

 sidenav: fpkicommon
 ---

 {% include alert-warning.html heading="Heads-up! " content="The Federal PKI Management Authority has completed the revocation of the certificates issued by the Federal Common Policy CA.  If you are encountering any issues, please review our solutions for <a href=\"#how-do-i-configure-my-unmanaged-windows-system-to-trust-the-new-federal-common-policy-ca-g2\">Windows</a> and <a href=\"#how-do-i-configure-my-unmanaged-macos-device-to-trust-the-new-federal-common-policy-ca-g2\">macOS</a>.
 If these solutions do not address your problem, please escalate to your agency or component help desk for additional support.
-If you support an agency or component help desk and need support, please contact fpkirootupdate@gsa.gov." %}
+Agency or component help desks that need support can contact fpkirootupdate@gsa.gov." %}

 - [Will my PIV credentials break or need to be updated or replaced when this change occurs](#will-my-piv-credentials-break-or-need-to-be-updated-or-replaced-when-this-change-occurs)
 - [Is the Federal Common Policy CA changing?](#is-the-federal-common-policy-ca-changing)